Skip to content

 Integrated Approach to Methane Emissions Abatement

-Facilitating the development of integrated methane mitigation plans by providing representatives from government, industry, civil society and research in Lithuania, Poland and Romania with knowledge, tools, guidelines and tailor-made policy options.
+This project is completed.
+It facilitated the development of integrated methane mitigation plans by providing representatives from government, industry, civil society and research in Lithuania, Poland and Romania with knowledge, tools, guidelines and tailored policy recommendations.

 Agriculture Energy Transition and Climate-Neutral Buildings Waste